jq153387/avancevl.github.io/engineering/product_cycle.md

 * Don't change the spec.
 * Don't change the features list.
+* **No changing the scope of the sprint after the sprint has started.
+No fake Agile.**
 * **No context switching after product meeting in the middle of 2 week product cycle.**

 The focus after the product meeting is to get product out the door, nothing else.